 6) Clutter robs you of peace.

-The brain likes order, so living in a state of chaos removes the peace one would otherwise be enjoying if their environment were in order.
+The brain likes order, so living in a state of chaos removes the peace one would otherwise be enjoying if their home environment were in order.
 Clutter can affect sleep and increase anxiety levels as well because it can be difficult to rest and relax in chaos.
-Lack of peace equates to lack of joy.
+Lack of peace can lead to lack of joy.

 Are you ready to tackle clutter?

 The first thing to remember is that it’s a process.
-You begin by taking the first step, and the move to the second, and so on.
-It took time to accumulate the items you have and it will take time to get it under control.
+You begin by taking the first step, and then move on to the second, and so on.
+It took time to accumulate the items you have, and it will take time to get old habits and disorganization under control.
 But know that you can bring order back into your living space.

 Begin here:

-- Discard large items.
-This will show immediate empty space and give the sense of fast progress.
+• Discard large items.
+This will show immediate open space and give the sense of fast progress.

 One great way to organize is to invest in closet, pantry and laundry room organizers.
 These systems are meant to double, even triple, your storage space.
 If you would find this beneficial in your home, contact one of our designers at Victory Closets.
-We can help bring peace and order to your home.
+We can help you on your journey to bring peace and order to your home.